vanitoz/Reviews_Classification_System/README.md

 ## Analysis

 Data for this project was sourced from yelp.com.
 With API requests library was succesful collected information about more then 1600 cafes and bakeries in New York City.
-More then 41 000 business reviews sucessfuly web scraped and inserted to main Data Base.
+More then 41 000 business reviews sucessfuly web scraped and loaded into main Data Base.

 Each review on yelp source labeled with rating provided by customer.
 For this project reviews classified with rating 1 and 2 was labeled as 'Negative' class, 4 and 5 labeled as 'Positive' and reviews with class 3 labeled as 'Neutral'.
 Graph below on a left side explain original scraped data from web with 5 classes.
-Next to it graph shows labeled date for this project based on original information about reviews
+Right side graph shows labeled data for this project based on original information about reviews.

 <p align="center">
     <img src="images/Labels.png" alt="drawing" width="900" hight="700"/>

-With appropriate function from Pandas library some insides was found from the data.
+With appropriate functions from Pandas library some insides was found from the data.
 Graf below shows average length of review per each class.
-'Negative' reviews on average tend to have more words then 'Positive' This could be important feature for predictions in stage of modeling.
+'Negative' reviews on average tend to have more words then 'Positive'.
+This could be important variable for features engineering.

 <p align="center">
     <img src="images/words_distribution.png" alt="drawing" width="700" hight="350"/>